graphprotocol/contracts/incoming/issuance/Design.md

-# Deploy Package Design
+# Issuance Deployment Design (Canonical)

-This document describes the design for the cross-package orchestration system in `packages/deploy/`.

-**Status:** This document contains both current implementation and aspirational design.
-TODOs mark features not yet implemented.

-**Note:** For component deployment (REO, IA, DirectAllocation), see `packages/issuance/deploy/`.
-For detailed deployment guides, see that package's `docs/` directory.
+This document is the single source of truth for deploying the issuance system.
+See DeploymentGuide.md for step-by-step instructions and Governance.md for the governance workflow.

 ## Goals